Wondering how many days you really need in Florence?

 At any of the above, places, you’ll want to make reservations ahead of time (or in a pinch, show up right at opening).

-With three or more days, you can escape the typical tourist activities and discover Florence off-the-beaten-path by paddling under Ponte Vecchio or exploring a handmade mask studio.
+With five or more days, you can escape the typical tourist activities and discover Florence off-the-beaten-path by paddling under Ponte Vecchio or exploring a handmade mask studio.
 Culinary tours are highly popular, as Tuscany is renowned for its delectable dishes and ingredients, such as olive oil, lardo di colonnata, and Cicchetti.
 This is an excellent way to explore parts of the city that usually fly under the tourist radar and appreciate Italian cuisine at a deeper level.

 Consider heading out of the city for day trips around Tuscany.
 You can visit Pisa and capture a classic picture with its famous tower, enjoy bike-riding through the vineyards of Chianti, or explore the medieval city of Montepulciano.
 If you're up for a longer excursion, head to the astonishing Cinque Terre.
 Considered one of Italy's most beautiful destinations, these five towns are famous for their colorful buildings, which appear to cling to the mountainsides along the northwestern shores of Italy.
 Learn how to get from Florence to Cinque Terre.